Dual Enrollment and Community College

 1. Complete the CCAP (Dual Enrollment) Student Questionnaire Form HERE

 - You will be directed to attend an application help workshop or orientation depending on if you have taken a SWC class before.
-You can complete the application on your own or watch the videos in step 2 if you would rather than attend the workshop.
+You can attend the application workshop or complete the application on watching the videos in step 2.
+You can also attend one of the zoom workshops that CHS Counselor, Ms. Ereno puts on several times a year.

-- If you would like help, you can watch the detailed video for SWC & CCAP application process from last Spring (58 minutes) - HERE
+- You can watch the detailed video for SWC & CCAP application process from last Spring (58 minutes) - HERE

 OR watch a brief version of the SWC application process (8 minutes) - HERE